Iris potaninii: Taxonomy

 It has the common name of 'curl-sheath iris' (in China), or 'Potanin iris'.

 It is written as 卷鞘鸢尾 in Chinese script, and known as juan qiào yuān wěi in Pinyin in China.

 The Latin specific epithet potaninii refers to Grigory Potanin (a Russian ethnographer and natural historian).

 It was found in western Kansu (Gansu) in 1876.

 It was first published and described by Maxim. in 'Bull.
 Acad.
 Imp.
 Sci.
 Saint-Pétersbourg' Vol.26 page528 in 1880.

 It was also published in 'Mélanges Biol.
 Bull.
 Phys.-Math.
 Acad.
 Imp.
 Sci.
 Saint-Pétersbourg' Vol.10 page724 in 1880.

-In 1980's, it was thought to be part of the 'Pseudoregelias section', but it is still within the Psammiris section, in most sources.
+In the 1980s, it was thought to be part of the 'Pseudoregelias section', but it is still within the Psammiris section, in most sources.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003 and then updated on 10 April 2012.

 Iris potaninii is an accepted name by the RHS.